clade/PyDAQmx/doc/installation.rst

 First you need to install the NI DAQmx driver provided with your data-acquisition hardware.
 Please verify that you have installed together with the driver the C API (which should be the case by default).
-Check also that the C API reference help file is installed.
+The C API reference help file is also recommended.

 After installing the driver, you need to find the location of the file :file:`NIDAQmx.h`.
-On Windows XP, its location is :file:`C:/Program Files/National Instruments/NI-DAQ/DAQmx ANSI C/NIDAQmx.h`.
+On Windows XP its location is :file:`%ProgramFiles%/National Instruments/NI-DAQ/DAQmx ANSI C/NIDAQmx.h` (where :envvar:`%ProgramFiles%` is typically :file:`C:/Program Files/`), and on linux it is assumed to be located at :file:`/usr/local/natinst/nidaqmx/include/NIDAQmx.h`.
 If this not the case on your system, modify the :file:`DAQmxConfig.py` file in the :mod:`PyDAQmx` module.

 The package also works under linux (but be aware that only a few linux distributions are supported by National Instruments).